sophias94171/hw4/README.md

 ###   #2 Line Following BB Car
+  1. Copy the following code into IDE

+    ```sdfsdfgdf ```

-  1. (RPC command to Line Following mode)
+  2. (RPC command to Line Following mode)
-  2. OpenMV would detected the first line that y2 is 0 as the picture below.
+  3. OpenMV would detected the first line that y2 is 0 as the picture below.
   ![]()
-  3. If the diiference between x1 and x2 is < 2 the bb car will go straight.
+  4. If the diiference between x1 and x2 is < 2 the bb car will go straight.
-  4. If x1 > x2 the car will turn left.
+  5. If x1 > x2 the car will turn left.
 If x1 < x2 the car will turn  right.
-  5. The bb car will stop when it had went for a fixed steps.
+  6. The bb car will stop when it had went for a fixed steps.

 ###   #3 BBCar Position Calibration
+  1. Copy the following code into IDE

+    ```sdfsdfgdf ```

+  2. (RPC command to Position Calibration mode)

 ## Execution Results